top of page

 Transitions

 Debates about language provision at primary level do not take place in isolation, and are linked to considerations of the need for a coherent transition between KS2 and KS3.
-To take the example of the English system, there is a lack – with the notable exception of those situations (e.g. multi-academy trusts with feeder primary schools) where there is active co-ordination of transition – of consistency of approach.
+To take the example of the system in England, there is a lack – with the notable exception of those situations (e.g. multi-academy trusts with feeder primary schools) where there is active co-ordination of transition – of consistency of approach.
 Each pupil follows one of two pathways, either beginning a different language at KS3 from the one they learned at KS2, or continuing with the KS2 language at KS3, but learning it more systematically.
 The transition is rendered more complicated by the fact that in the majority of cases secondary schools recruit from a number of primaries, meaning a diversity of pre-existing experiences of language study.
-In the absence of solutions to imposing continuity in the language taught across the transition, in exploring how learning about language at primary level will ensure that pupils identify and understand connections (e.g. grammatical, syntactical, lexical) between the languages within their repertoire (Swainston and Kasstan 2023).
+In the absence of solutions to imposing continuity in the language taught across the transition, there is a growing sense that we need to explore how learning about language at primary level will ensure that pupils identify and understand connections (e.g. grammatical, syntactical, lexical) between the languages within their repertoire (Swainston and Kasstan 2023).
 This has the added benefit of allowing educators to acknowledge and draw actively on the existing (but previously underutilized) linguistic resources in the multilingual or superdiverse classroom.
 There exists a significant body of research on how children learning EAL in a supportive environment can benefit from their existing multilingualism in acquiring what for them is a 3rd (or even 4th) language (see Gialdini and Pantic’s policy paper; see also Costley et al. 2018; Festman 2021; Kirsch 2018; and Robinson and Sorace 2019).

 The problems of transition are not, of course, restricted to the transition between KS2 and KS3.
 At every transition point in the pipeline – KS3/KS4, KS4/KS5 and KS5/HE and HE/teacher training (PGCE) – students are being lost, creating a vicious circle leading to unfortunate consequences including the current lack of qualified specialist language teachers, as we discuss below.